 Jo-Anne knows all about a busy lifestyle!
 In addition to raising two sons, she has been a dedicated and active member of many organizations.
 Jo-Anne is currently Secretary/Treasurer of the South Huron Police Services Board and the Ontario Association of Police Services Boards, Zone 5.

 In her free time, Jo-Anne enjoys cheering on the London Knights, vacationing in the Caribbean with her fiancé Scott, spending time with her family, including her granddaughters, Katrina and Hayley and bonding with friends in her back yard.
-Email: email@example.com

 Tabatha Fisher, Libro Credit Union Branch Manager in Goderich, was born and raised in Huron County.
 After attending post-secondary school in London, she returned to Huron County to start her now 20 year career in the Financial Services Industry.
-In 2013, she obtained her Personal Financial Planning designation and continue to complete courses yearly to stay up to with the changing industry.
+In 2013, she obtained her Personal Financial Planning designation and continues to complete courses yearly to stay up with the changing industry.